Causal structure in spin-foams: EPRL model and its causal structure

 First, the usual vertex amplitude is recovered by summing over all possible sign-assignation to wedges:

 There are $2^{10}$ terms in the sum.
 If one interprets $\varepsilon$ as wedge orientations, then a configuration only properly defines a causal structure if the cycle condition \eqref{eq:cycle} is fulfilled.
-So, one can properly call $A_v^\varepsilon$ a "causal vertex amplitude" when the configuration $[\varepsilon_w]$ satisfies \eqref{eq:cycle}.
+So, one can properly call $A_v^\varepsilon$ a ``causal vertex amplitude'' when the configuration $[\varepsilon_w]$ satisfies \eqref{eq:cycle}, for either choice of signature $\eta \in \{-1,1\}$.

-Secondly, assuming that the $[\varepsilon_w]$ indeed defines a proper causal structure, the word "causal" for $A_v^\varepsilon$ is only deserved if, in the asymptotic limit, $\varepsilon$ really captures the causal orientation of the boundary state.
-More precisely, given a lorentzian 4-simplex, it determines a set of $\tilde \varepsilon$ for each wedge, such that $\tilde \varepsilon_w = \text{sign} \, \theta_w$, where $\theta_w$ is the dihedral angle of the wedge $w$.
+Secondly, assuming that the $[\varepsilon_w]$ indeed defines a proper causal structure, the word ``causal'' for $A_v^\varepsilon$ is only deserved if, in the asymptotic limit, $\varepsilon$ really captures the causal orientation of the boundary state.
+More precisely, given a Lorentzian 4-simplex, it determines a set of $\tilde \varepsilon$ for each wedge, such that $\tilde \varepsilon_w = \text{sign} \, \theta_w$, where $\theta_w$ is the dihedral angle of the wedge $w$.
 Then, its boundary coherent state $\Psi_{j,\vec n}$, when contracted with $A_v^{\tilde \varepsilon}$, should have the expected classical limit, i.e.